rach7777/monax-may/content/platform/index.md

 Chains have a few key properties: validators (specified in the all important genesis file or updated on the fly with bond transactions), a consensus engine (the mechanism for updating state), and a virtual machine (for executing smart contracts).

-Our [current design](https://erisindustries/components/erisdb/) is opinated and uses the [Tendermint](https://github.com/tendermint/tendermint/wiki) consensus engine and the [Ethereum Virtual Machine](https://github.com/ethereum/wiki/wiki/White-Paper).
+Our [current design](https://monax.io/platform/db/) is opinionated and uses the [Tendermint](https://github.com/tendermint/tendermint/wiki) consensus engine and the [Ethereum Virtual Machine](https://github.com/ethereum/wiki/wiki/White-Paper).
 Sandwiched between these components is our [permission layer](/docs/documentation/db/).

 Both the consensus engine and virtual machine are, again, modules that can be swapped in and out as need by.
 Currently, they are packaged together as [eris:db](/docs/documentation/db/).
 The docker image used to run eris:db also contains [mint-client](https://github.com/eris-ltd/mint-client), a low-level tool for talking to the Tendermint consensus engine.
 A low-level [eth-client](https://github.com/eris-ltd/eth-client) is also available if you'd rather be rolling an ethereum chain.